One-Bowl Choc Chip Banana Bread – Fool Proof

 Glass mixing bowl with creamed butter, sugar and egg

-One Bowl Magic: Less Mess, More Banana Bread
+The Benefits Of One-Bowl Recipes: Less Mess, More Banana Bread

 There’s something so satisfying about a recipe that doesn’t leave your kitchen looking like a war zone.
 This banana bread is as simple as it gets: